- Origin 1789-1816

 The Finance Committee continued to work on veterans’ benefits, passing a “Bonus Bill” for World War I veterans who had not suffered disabilities during the war.
 The bill would compensate them for their service and loss of wages.
 Congress passed the legislation numerous times, and several Presidents vetoed it.
 Congress finally overrode President Calvin Coolidge’s veto to enact it into law.

 The Roaring Twenties came to an abrupt end on October 24, 1929, with the stock market crash.
-President Warren Harding and Congress took months to respond, and when they did, they enacted the ill-fated Smoot-Hawley Tariff Act.
-President Harding hoped that a revision of the tariff laws would jump-start business in the United States and protect them from cheap foreign competition.
+President Herbert Hoover and Congress took months to respond, and when they did, they enacted the ill-fated Smoot-Hawley Tariff Act.
+President Hoover hoped that a revision of the tariff laws would jump-start business in the United States and protect them from cheap foreign competition.
 Chairmen Willis Hawley of the Ways and Means Committee and Reed Smoot of the Finance Committee worked to completely revise all the tariff rates.
 The new law resulted in an extraordinary decrease in world trade.
 American exports fell from $488 million to $120 million, and imports fell from $368 million to $96 million.
+Back to Top

 In 1933, President Franklin Delano Roosevelt was in the White House and the Democrats had ridden his coattails to take over the House and Senate.
 During President Roosevelt’s first 100 days, the Finance Committee passed the Economy Bill, which granted the President the authority to slash Federal spending by 25 percent.
 The Act cut the Federal workforce by 15 percent and reduced all veterans’ benefits.
 The savings from the Act totaled $500 million and supported President Roosevelt’s effort to carry out his campaign promise to balance the budget without an income tax increase.